sma-software/openviriato.algorithm-platform.py-client/walkthroughs/rerouting_a_train/source/rerouting_a_train.src.md

 For ease of presentation we will select a route in a trivial way.
 We propose to the developer to use the linked [algorithms.json](../source/algorithms.json).
 It is not guaranteed that the sample algorithm finds a route, which is valid in the sense that the train can actually run on the given path according to the infrastructure context of the Algorithm Platform.
 The task of computing a valid and good diversion for real use cases is up to the algorithmic expert.
-For example, you can build up a graph datastructure to model the network infrastructure using the methods in Section _Infrastructure_ of the C# API Documentation and find a shortest path using Dijkstra's algorithm on this graph.
+For example, you can build up a graph data structure to model the network infrastructure using the methods in Section _Infrastructure_ of the documentation provided with the Algorithm Research SDK and find a shortest path using Dijkstra's algorithm on this graph.

 For our example we are given two trains defined by the user.
 The _train_to_route_ is the train we want to reroute.
 The alternative route we want to set is defined by the train _train_with_alternative_route_.
 The user has the responsibility to pick the train with the alternative route correctly, i.e. to ensure the picked train has the following properties
 * _train_with_alternative_route_ has at least two train path nodes
 * the _train_to_reroute_ contains the first node on the path of _train_with_alternative_route_ and it contains the last node on the path of _train_with_alternative_route_
-* the first occurence of the first node on the path of _train_with_alternative_route_ must be before the last occurence of the last node on the path of _train_with_alternative_route_ on the path of _train_to_reroute_
+* the first occurrence of the first node on the path of _train_with_alternative_route_ must be before the last occurrence of the last node on the path of _train_with_alternative_route_ on the path of _train_to_reroute_
 * it starts and ends at a station

 If one of these prerequisites is not met the algorithm will fail.
 The following code checks if the requirements to the given trains are met and determines the _first_train_path_node_on_diversion_ and the _last_train_path_node_on_diversion_, which are needed for